Church Safety Ministry

 Texas License to Carry

-CPR, First Aid, AED
+CPR, First Aid, AED, and Stop the Bleed

-Active Violence Emergency Response Training (AVERT)
+Active Violence Incident Response Training (AVIRT)

 FAQ

-Does my church need a Safety Team?
+Does my church need a Safety Ministry?

 Why not just hire off-duty police?